naughty-doge/stremio-porn/README.md

 ## Features

 - Adds a dedicated tab in Discover for each website
-- Configurable via environment variables
+- Works in Stremio v4 and v3.6
 - Supports Docker out of the box
 - Caches results in memory
 - Supports HTTPS proxy
+- Configurable via environment variables

 ## Usage